 ‘Teaching is the profession that creates all the other professions,’ goes an old adage.
 Quite true!
-Not only that, no other profession holds the promise of self-development and personal fulfilment as teaching does.
+Teaching is not only the mother of all professions but can also be a very fulfilling job.

-Teaching involves not just imparting knowledge but also developing students’ originality, tapping their potentials and guiding them towards their calling in life.
-Besides honing their skills in a specific area, a teacher’s job also includes the all-important task of helping students in their character-building and personality development.
+A teacher imparts knowledge and develops a student’s talents by tapping into his potential to ensure he has a successful future.
+Besides honing the skills of a student, a teacher’s job also involves the all-important task of character-building and personality development.
 Yes, the responsibilities are immense.
 But, so are the rewards.
-The self-fulfilment that comes with the knowledge that one has been instrumental in showing a direction to several others in their life's purpose and in shaping them as individuals, is unmatched by any lucrative rewards that other professions may offer.
+The self-fulfilment that comes with the knowledge that one has been instrumental in shaping a person’s future, is unmatched by any lucrative reward that other professions may offer.

 When it comes to professional skills, a teacher should possess the following -

-- in-depth knowledge of existing theories and concepts in one’s subject
+- an in-depth knowledge of existing theories and concepts in one’s subject

 - a knack for research

 - a drive to constantly update knowledge based on latest developments in the subject